Surfboardv2ray/fastly-CDN/README.md

-# fastly-CDN
+# Fastly CDN
-A Cloudflare Worker Script to Separate Fastly CDN Hostnames.
+A Cloudflare Worker Script to Separate Websites using Fastly CDN.